LeToNode/Play2.0-CN-doc/samples/SampleComputerDatabase.md

 - Achieving, table pagination and CRUD forms.
 - Integrating with a CSS framework (twitter bootsrap).

-Because [[twitter bootstrap | http://twitter.github.com/bootstrap/]] requires a form layout that is different fron the default one generate by Play 2.0 form helper, it provides an example of integrating a custom form input constructor:
+Because [[twitter bootstrap | http://twitter.github.com/bootstrap/]] requires a form layout that is different from the default one generate by Play 2.0 form helper, it provides an example of integrating a custom form input constructor:

 ```html
 @(elements: helper.InputElements)